 As the skin ages, it loses its elasticity.
 Older skin has less collagen and fewer elastic fibers to maintain its texture.
-In localized areas where the skin folds regularly, like on the eyelids, this lack of elasticity could cause fibromas to develop.
+In localized areas where the skin folds regularly, like on the neck, this lack of elasticity could cause skin tags.

-Skin tags often form during pregnancy on the face, neck, chest, and under the breasts.
-They typically go away on their own in the postpartum period.
-Skin tag formation could be due to high estrogen and progesterone levels affecting the integrity of the skin, possibly leading to fibromas on the eyelid.
+Skin tags sometimes form during pregnancy on the face, neck, chest, and under the breasts.
+They typically go away on their own during the postpartum period.
+Skin tag formation in this case could be due to high estrogen and progesterone levels affecting the integrity of the skin.

-Epidermal growth factor (EGF) and its receptors regulate skin growth and are also found in greater amounts in people with skin tags.
-More research is needed to understand how an excess of these growth factors leads to the development of fibromas.
+Epidermal growth factor (EGF) and its receptors regulate skin growth, and they are also found in greater amounts in people with skin tags.
+More research is needed to understand how an excess of these growth factors leads to the development of skin tags.

-Human papillomavirus (HPV) is more commonly associated with warts, but research has found it may also be responsible for skin tag growth.
+Human papillomavirus (HPV) is more commonly associated with warts, but research has found it may also be responsible for skin tag growth as well.
 Several studies have detected HPV in biopsies of skin tags.
-Researchers have found the virus in up to 88% of skin tag specimens, suggesting that HPV infection could be a factor in skin tag development on eyelids.
+Researchers have found the virus in up to 88% of skin tag specimens, suggesting that HPV infection could be a factor in skin tag development.

-When to see the doctor for skin tags on eyelids
+When to see the doctor for skin tags on the neck

-Most people who experience skin tags on the eyelid want them removed for cosmetic reasons.
-Occasionally, eyelid skin tags can become irritated and could lead to an infection.
-If a fibroma is large enough to obscure vision, it should be removed.
+Most neck skin tags are removed for cosmetic reasons.
+Occasionally, neck skin tags can become irritated, which could lead to an infection.
+If a skin tag is large and getting caught on jewelry or clothing, you may want to have it removed.

-Skin tags are usually benign, but if you have one changing in size and color or is becoming painful, you should make an appointment with your doctor.
+Skin tags are usually benign.
+However, if you have one changing in size or color or becoming painful, you should make an appointment with your doctor.

 Your doctor will be able to diagnose skin tags with a physical exam.
 Skin tags are very rarely malignant.
-However, if your doctor suspects your fibroma is precancerous or cancerous, they may have it biopsied.
+However, if your doctor suspects your skin tag is precancerous or cancerous, they may have it biopsied.

-Doctors have three options for removing skin tags of the eyelid:
+Doctors have three options for removing skin tags of the neck:

-Cryotherapy or cryosurgery is removing skin growths by freezing them.
+Cryotherapy or cryosurgery is removing skin growths by freezing.
 Your doctor will use liquid nitrogen to freeze the skin tag, after which it will fall off on its own.
 This procedure may need to be repeated to remove the tag completely.

-Skin tags are typically attached to the eyelid by a thin stalk.
-A doctor can use a pair of sterilized scissors to cut through the stalk, removing the fibroma.
-This is best for small tags and is generally painless but may cause a small amount of bleeding.
+Skin tags are typically attached to the neck by a thin stalk.
+A doctor can use a pair of sterilized scissors to cut through the stalk, removing the tag.
+This is best for small tags and is generally painless, though it may cause a small amount of bleeding.

-Electrocautery is burning the skin tag to remove it.
+Electrocautery involves burning the skin tag to remove it.
 The doctor transmits an electric current, which burns the fibroma, causing it to fall off.
 This method also cauterizes the tag, which prevents bleeding.